-- Applicable: Performance is slightly affected or not affected by the particular environmental condition. - Not Applicable: Performance is affected or use is impossible in those particular environmental conditions.
+- Applicable: Performance is slightly affected or not affected by the environmental condition. - Not Applicable: Performance is affected, or use is impossible in those environmental conditions.

-In the data sheets, an additional criterion for "Applicable but higher detection threshold and/or uncertainty" is included and, where possible, detailed, to indicate that the technology can be used in an area where the particular or environmental condition applies.

-Detection threshold might be higher under such circumstances (it may not be able to detect values as low as its usual detection limit), its probability of detection is lower, and/or its quantification uncertainty is higher in those conditions.
+In the data sheets, an additional criterion for "Applicable but higher detection threshold and/or uncertainty" is included and where possible, detailed, to indicate that the technology can be used in an area where the particular environmental condition applies; however, it is possible that the detection threshold is higher (it may not be able to detect values as low as its usual detection limit), its probability of detection is lower, and/or its quantification uncertainty is higher under such circumstances.